LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 });
 ```

-Then we can add a relationship to our History model:
+Then, we can add a relationship to our History model:

 **app/Models/CustomerPipelineStage.php**
 ```php